 Post-traumatic conditions

-- damage, muscle strain
+- muscle damage, strain

 - sprain of the knee joint, ankle joint

-- Pulling, tearing, rupture of the cruciate ligaments of the knee joint (ACL,PCL)
+- strain, tear, rupture of the cruciate ligaments of the knee (ACL, PCL)

-- meniscus injury
+- meniscus damage

-- dislocation/subluxation of the patella
+- patella dislocation/subluxation

-- conditions after immobilization
+- states after immobilization

 - and many others